 If you want to spend more time travelling around Europe, you have to add the cheapest countries in Europe and add some of these spots to your European itinerary.

 How to make the most out of your European trip?

 Spend more time in the cheapest countries in Europe.

 That’s how you’ll be able to spend more time in Europe.
 So what are the cheapest countries in Europe, you ask?

-I live in one of them, and I’ve been to most of the other cheap countries in Europe, and that’s why I can recommend some of the most budget-friendly places in Europe.
+I live in Romania, and I’ve been to most of the other cheap countries in Europe, and that’s why I can recommend some of the most budget-friendly places in Europe.

 What are the cheapest countries in Europe?